wso2/product-microgateway/integration/test-integration/readme.md

 # Integration Tests

-## How to Add a Testcase for standalone mode
+## Standalone Mode - How to Add a Testcase
 1. Add the testcase class to an existing or a new folder in `src/test/java/org/wso2/choreo/connect/tests/testcases/standalone`
 2. If an api needs to be deployed,